josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 confidential, according to legal and business practice norms.
 It will be important for the community and any future IASA function to better define this in order to better meet well-defined, balanced community expectations on transparency and information sharing.
-IETFAdminOrg will be required to operated in a transparent fashion per community expectations set as part of this IASA 2.0 process.
+IAO will be required to operated in a transparent fashion per community expectations set as part of this IASA 2.0 process.